 The Customer shall be responsible for all calls placed by or through Customer's equipment by any person.
 In particular and without limitation to the foregoing, the Customer is responsible for any calls placed by or through the Customer's equipment via any remote access features.
 The Customer is responsible for all calls placed via their authorization code as a result of the Customer's intentional or negligent disclosure of the authorization code.

-The Customer has certain specific obligations pertaining to the use of Switched Access Service.
+The Customer has certain specific obligations pertaining to the use of Switched Access Transport Service.
 These obligations are as follows:

 2.0 RULES (cont’d.)